Model Child Care Licensing Statute for Obesity Prevention

-Sample standards for physical activity, nutrition, and screen time
+Sample standards for physical activity, nutrition, & screen time